fkirc/bitbucket-issues-to-github/README.md

 Github deprecated basic authentication for several API endpoints.
 Instead, Github recommends to use "Personal Access Tokens" to access their API.
-Moreover, basic authentication does not work if you are using Github two factor authentication.
+Moreover, your Github password does not work if you are using Github two factor authentication.
 Therefore, this script does not support authentication via your regular Github password.

 ### Sidenotes